denisrosset/smala/README.md

 - fields,
 - real numbers (Spire Trig[A]).

 The library is heavily based on [Spire](https://github.com/non/spire), and uses [Kiama](http://code.google.com/p/kiama/) for expression pretty-printing and tree rewriting.

+The license is MIT.